versionone/VersionOne.Client.Requestor/README.md

 We also welcome contributions!
 [Please send pull requests](https://help.github.com/articles/using-pull-requests)!
 If you figure out specific instructions for using the Node.JS based installation option under different OS or cloud-hosted configurations, please create a how-to document and submit a pull request. **See the [HowTo-DeployInHeroku.md](HowTo-DeployInHeroku.md) doc for an example.**

-## Community supported code (not VersionOne ZenDesk supported)
+## Community supported code (not VersionOne supported)

 Since this is an open source, community supported project, VersionOne does not support installing this code into its On-Demand / Hosted environment.
 Instead, see the various methods for running this code below.
-Also, please use GitHub issues for documenting your questions and ideas, as VersionOne will not answer questions via ZenDesk about this code.
+Also, please use GitHub issues for documenting your questions and ideas, as VersionOne will not answer questions via its helpdesk about this code.

 ## How to use with your own On-Premise VersionOne